 Data is only valuable if it’s presented and analyzed effectively.
 KPI-based scorecards are designed to enhance the data analytics process and help users derive additional value from very specific functions, tasks, or objectives.
 This makes KPI-style scorecards a data-driven microscope for sustained business success.

 Scorecard analytics is essential to gaining a practical understanding of your KPIs and learning whether what you’re measuring is adding any value to your business.

 Now that we’ve answered the question, “What is a scorecard?” let's examine some key scorecard report benefits and features.
 There are a number of business scenarios when they are useful, whether a specific KPI scorecard, performance scorecard template, or BI scorecard that utilizes a KPI software for generating valuable insights.
 Since there are 2 main (or umbrella) types, we will now explain the characteristics and benefits of each one.

 1. Traditional scorecard

-It provides an at-a-glance, general overview of an entire company, department, team or person.
-This ‘broadness’ is completely dependent on the goal that is set, whether from a client, or internal manager.
+Traditional scorecards provide an at-a-glance, general overview of an entire company, department, team or person.
+This ‘broadness’ is completely dependent on the goal that is set, whether from a client, or an internal manager.
 Benefits of these performance scorecards include: